 The Chase Sapphire Reserve® has been hugely popular since its release, and for good reason.
 This card offers 50,000 bonus points after you spend $4,000 within three months of account opening.
 That's $750 toward travel when you redeem through Chase Ultimate Rewards®.
 Earn 3X points on dining at restaurants.
 You’ll also earn 1 point per $1 spent on all other purchases, and Chase lets you redeem points for travel through their portal or 1:1 transfers to popular airline and hotel partners like Southwest, British Airways, Marriott, and Hyatt.
 Enjoy $0 foreign transaction fees

 #2: Chase Sapphire Preferred® Card

 is another popular travel credit card that offers all the flexibility of the Chase Ultimate Rewards® program.
 Get 25% more value when you redeem for airfare, hotels, car rentals and cruises through Chase Ultimate Rewards®.
 For example, 60,000 points are worth $750 toward travel.
 You can transfer points 1:1 to popular airline partners, or cash them in for gift cards, statement credits, or merchandise.

-The current offer on this card is for 50,000 points worth $625 in travel after you spend $4,000 within three months of account opening.
+The current offer on this card is for 60,000 points worth $750 in travel after you spend $4,000 within three months of account opening.
 You’ll also earn 2X points on travel and dining at restaurants worldwide and 1 point per dollar spent on all other purchases.
 There is a $95 annual fee.
 Like most top travel credit cards, there are no foreign transaction fees.